Back to Part Two – Strategy and Goal Planning

 PART THREE – COLLECT AND ANALYZE TALENT DATA

-That’s great – but where are we right now?
-To find out, we’re doing to need to collect raw data from our company (and from our competitors) and then translate our new findings into actions we can use.
+That’s great – but where do you stand right now?
+To find out, you’re going to need to collect some data from your company (and maybe even from your competitors ) and then translate that data into insights you can use.

 When you review your competition, try to capture everything you can find, including: career sites, employer brand, employer-facing content, application processes and hiring experiences, great ideas, trends, technologies and more.
 Use this competitive data to improve your own approach with best practices, ideas and trends that are already working out in the field.